Cobots: A beginner’s guide to collaborative robots

 • Dispensing

-Smaller tech companies that use cobots can see a total ROI in less than a year, thanks to the versatility and ease of programming to customize the bots.
-Using cobots makes them much more productive, with lower production costs, while meeting customer demands.
+Smaller tech companies that use cobots are able to see a total ROI in less than a year thanks to the versatility and ease of programming to customize the bots.
+By using cobots, they are much more productive, with lower production costs, while meeting customer demands.

 Metal fabrication